JetBrains/kotlin-web-site/docs/topics/native/native-cocoapods.md

 >
 > When installing CocoaPods, Homebrew also
 > installs the [Xcodeproj](https://github.com/CocoaPods/Xcodeproj) gem that is necessary for working with Xcode.
-> However, it cannot be updated with Homebrew, and if Homebrew doesn't support the newest Xcode version yet, there will
+> However, it cannot be updated with Homebrew, and if the installed Xcodeproj doesn't support the newest Xcode version yet,
-> be a clash between gem versions.
+> there will be a clash between gem versions.
 If this is the case, try other tools to install CocoaPods.
 >
 {type="warning"}